 Answer: I cannot guarantee that human growth hormone will help your mother, however, it has helped myself and also many of our clients who have musculoskeletal problems.
 I had sustained herniated discs in my lumbar spine in 1997.
 Even thought my surgeon told me years ago that the herniations and the degenerations around the discs would continue to worsen to the point where I would eventually require surgery, I have not had to have that surgery.

 You mentioned that your mother takes medications, including medication for her hypertension.
 Growth hormone has been known to strengthen the cardiovascular system and help to stabilize blood pressure, so if she takes any HGH therapy she should monitor her blood pressure and keep a daily record, so if her blood pressure begins drifting lower she can show her doctor her readings and he/she may be able to decrease her blood pressure medication.
 This has happened with clients of ours.

 With whichever product she decides to try she should show her doctor the ingredients of that product and follow his/her recommendations regarding HGH therapy.
-Homeopathic HGH products are considered safe and do not usually interfere with medications but I must recommend she show the ingredients to her doctor, to make sure.
+Homeopathic HGH supplements are considered safe and do not usually interfere with medications but I must recommend she show the ingredients to her doctor, to make sure.

 You asked me if I thought HGH therapy for your mother would be worth it, I definitely believe it would be worth it.
 Human growth hormone is the body's repair and rejuvenation hormone, and unfortunately, the older we become, the less HGH the body has to work with, unless we intervene.